2024-2029 STRATEGIC FRAMEWORK

 INTRODUCTION

-Building on the overarching success of our prior strategic plan, we turn our attention toward our future.
+Building on the overarching success of our prior strategic plan, we are now turning our attention toward our future.
 This microsite presents the foundation for our ambitious framework.

 Planning Process

-A schoolwide steering committee comprised of faculty, staff, students, alumni and community members worked collaboratively with an outside educational consultant to develop the framework.
-Through an iterative process, the committee and school leadership including the dean, vice dean, department heads, assistant and associate deans refined all aspects and then solicited input from faculty and staff to coalesce the final version.
+A schoolwide steering committee comprised of faculty, staff, students, alumni and community members worked collaboratively with an outside educational consultant to develop the strategic framework.
+Through an iterative process, the committee and school leadership including the dean, vice dean, department heads and assistant and associate deans refined all aspects and then solicited input from faculty and staff to coalesce the final version.

 Below are five pillars charting the future focus of the Jonsson School: